keefe/conversation/README.md

 grant all privileges on database "categorizeus" to categorizeus;
 5. If you want to run multiple installs, just change the data directory on postgres and do this again.
 6. In schema.sql the first time you run, you should uncomment the create index so these get created ( block at the bottom of file)
-7. to run, mvn spring-boot:run
+7. to run, mvn spring-boot:run or scripts/run.sh

+Now, we will populate with some data so that the project looks realish:

+8. navigate to http://categorize.us:8080/ and login using Google+
+9. Checkout the accession project
+10. go to that directory and run mvn exec:java
+11. Have some coffee and wait for the database to load

-*please carefully install maven first
+*please carefully install java 1.8 and maven first if you have not already done so

 Client Side Templating is done with handlebars